ByronJacobs/byronjacobs.github.io/README.md

 ## Welcome to my GitHub Page

-My name is [Byron Jacobs](https://wits.ac.za/staff/academic-a-z-listing/j/byronjacobswitsacza/).
-I am a lecturer at the [University of the Witwatersrand](https://wits.ac.za) in the School of [Computer Science and Applied Mathematics](https://www.wits.ac.za/csam/).
+My name is [Byron Jacobs](https://www.uj.ac.za/contact/Pages/Byron-Jacobs.aspx).
+I am an Associate Professor at the [University of Johannesburg](https://uj.ac.za) in the School of [Mathematics and Applied Mathematics](https://www.uj.ac.za/faculties/science/mam/).
 My research is primarily focused on
 - **Fractional and Partial Differential Equations**,
 - **Numerical Methods and Analysis** there of,
 - as well as **Signal and Image Processing**.